 Grape Seed Extract protects against prostate cancer

-Men who take high doses of Grape Seed Extract over a longer period are 62 percent less likely to develop prostate cancer than men who don't take the supplement.
-Researchers at the University of Washington discovered this when they tracked 35,000 men aged between 50 and 76 over a period of six years.
+Men who take high doses of Grape Seed Extract over a longer period may be less likely to develop prostate cancer than men who don't take this supplement.
+Researchers at the University of Washington suspect this after studying 35,000 men aged between 50 and 76 over a period of six years.

 The study, the results of which were published in Nutrition and Cancer, is part of the Vital project, an epidemiological research project to study the positive effects of long-term supplement use.
 This particular part of the project focused on prostate cancer.